Ullasa Paravaigal

 Ullasa Paravaigal is a 1980 Indian Tamil-language romantic drama film directed by C. V. Rajendran, starring Kamal Haasan and Rati Agnihotri.
 It was released on 7 March 1980.
 This film was dubbed into Hindi as Do Dil Deewane.
-This film was also dubbed in Telugu-language as Prema Pichchi and was released on 21 February 1981.
+This film was also dubbed into Telugu-language as Prema Pichchi and was released on 21 February 1981.

 Plot

 Ravi (Kamal Haasan) is in denial about the poor state of his mental health.
 His love interest Shenbagam (Unni Mary), a charming village girl, recently died in a house fire, a result of an evil plot by her uncle, who lusted after his niece.
 As a result of the fire, Ravi develops pyrophobia but continues to deny his problems.

 His father and his friend Raju hatch a plan to take him overseas to get him treatment for his illness.

 Whilst there, Ravi meets his childhood friend Nirmala.
 With the help of Nirmala and Raju (Suruli Rajan), Ravi gets better.
 The second half of the film deals with how Ravi's uncle tries to kill him to get his hands on his fortune, and how Ravi overcomes his uncle.